borntofrappe/game-development/04 Match Three/README.md

 ## Project structure

+In _Match Three — Final_ find the version of the game as developed alongside the video.

+In _Match Three — Assignment_ find the version including the assignments.

-The game is developed in _Match Three \*_ folders.
-However, there are also additional demos to discuss dedicated topics:
+That being said, the game is developed in _Match Three \*_ folders.
+There are also additional demos to discuss dedicated topics:

 1. _Timer_, how to consider time events